 How to use these rights: To exercise any of the above mentioned rights, User should primarily use the functions offered by our Services.
 If such functions are however not sufficient for exercising such rights, Customer shall send us a letter or email to the address set out below under Contact, including the following information: device ID.
 We may request additional information necessary to confirm User’s identity.
 We may reject requests that are unreasonably repetitive, excessive or manifestly unfounded.

 We implement and maintain reasonable and appropriate technical and organizational security measures to protect the personal data we process, from unauthorized access, alteration, disclosure, loss or destruction.
-Access to the user data is only available to Technische Universität Berlin employees within the group, and only to those who have been granted access explicitly.
+Access to User data is only possible for employees of Technische Universität Berlin, research cooperation partners and only for those to whom access has been expressly granted.

 Should despite of our security measures, a security breach occur that is likely to result in a risk to the data privacy of Users, we will inform the relevant Users and other affected parties, as well as relevant authorities when required by applicable data protection law, about the security breach as soon as reasonably possible.

 We do not share your personal data with any third party outside of our organization unless one of the following circumstances applies.